 - Potting is highly selective, meaning that by and large, only the target species are caught in the pots - any unwanted catches can be returned to the sea alive, including any which are too small to be landed, are egg carrying (berried) or injured.

 - Inside 6nm, where many of our members fish, we are legally obliged to have escape gaps fitted on our parlour pots.
 This means that any small or non target species can escape without our help.

 - Potting relies on the sale of a live product, be it crab, lobster or whelks and, it is in our interest to ensure that our catches are cared for.

 - Our members' crab is endorsed by the Marine Conservation Society as a sustainable choice.

 - Sustainability is important to us.
-At SD&CS our members follow a 'voluntary code of conduct' which goes beyond what is legally required of us.
+At SD&CS our members follow a 'voluntary code of conduct' which represents best practice and goes beyond what is legally required of us.
 You can view it here.

 Image credit: Toni Knights